 ELECTRIC VEHICLE INFRASTRUCTURE -- The structures, machinery, and equipment necessary and integral to support an electric vehicle, including battery charging stations, rapid charging stations, and battery exchange stations.
-Town of Canton 2-22-2023)

 ENERGY CODE -- The New York State Energy Conservation Construction Code, as currently in effect and as hereafter amended from time to time.